CIBC Downgrades Superior Plus Corp. (SPB.TO) (TSE:SPB) to Neutral

-Superior Plus Corp.
-(SPB.TO) (TSE:SPB) was downgraded by investment analysts at CIBC from an “outperform” rating to a “neutral” rating in a research report issued to clients and investors on Monday, BayStreet.CA reports.
-They currently have a C$15.00 price target on the stock, up from their prior price target of C$14.50.
-CIBC’s target price indicates a potential upside of 23.05% from the stock’s current price.
+CIBC cut shares of Superior Plus Corp.
+(SPB.TO) (TSE:SPB) from an outperform rating to a neutral rating in a research note issued to investors on Monday morning, Anlyst Ratings reports.
+They currently have C$15.00 target price on the stock, up from their previous target price of C$14.50.

 Superior Plus Corp.
 (SPB.TO) Company Profile